Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1_2(Introduction).md

 ### Phishing: A massive social engineering attack that targets a very large group of people—sometimes millions of users at once—rather than just one individual.
 ### Ransomware: A dangerous type of malware that locks and encrypts a victim's data.
 The attacker then demands a ransom payment (usually in cryptocurrency) to provide the decryption key to unlock it.such as Double Extortion,and LockBit 3.0.
 ### Credential Abuse: An attack method that exploits poorly protected user accounts.
 It typically happens when users have weak passwords, reuse normal passwords across multiple websites, or fail to set a password at all on open systems.
+### Disclosure attacks : seek to gain unauthorized access to information or systems.
+### Alteration attacks : seek to make unauthorized changes to information or systems.
+### Denial attacks : seek to prevent legitimate use of information and systems.

 ---